-Following the oral intake of DHA (250 and 500 mg/day) for 6 months in had noticeably decreased the abnormal content of fat in the liver (R).
+Following the oral intake of DHA (250 and 500 mg/day) for six months, there was noticeable and decreased abnormal content of fat in the liver (R).

 4) The Use of Bile Supplements in the Treatment of Intestinal Diseases

-Impairment in the intestinal function can cause fat malabsorption and results in the excess fat in feces, a condition called steatorrhea.
+Impairment in the intestinal function causes fat malabsorption and results in the excess fat in feces, a condition called steatorrhea.

 The use of bile supplements is an effective way of dealing with steatorrhea.
 In this regard, the efficacy of taurine has been extensively studied.

-Laboratory experiments performed on rats demonstrated that taurine supplementation efficiently improves cholesterol level in the liver.
+Laboratory experiments performed on rats demonstrated that taurine supplementation efficiently improved cholesterol level in the liver.

 When rats were fed with a high dose of cholesterol, the total cholesterol level in the body was increased to 77%.

-However, when the same diet was accompanied by taurine supplements, the cholesterol level was significantly lowered, especially in the liver which was 49% (R).
+However, when the same diet was accompanied by taurine supplements, the cholesterol level was significantly lowered by 49% (R).

 Similarly, the efficacy of taurine was also tested in many human clinical trials.

-One study has found that the use of taurine supplement (30 mg/kg/ day) over 6 months caused beneficial effects on fat malabsorption and thereby improved the pathological symptoms of an intestinal disease “cystic fibrosis” (R).
+One study found that the use of taurine supplement (30 mg/kg/ day) over six months caused beneficial effects on fat malabsorption and thereby improved the pathological symptoms of cystic fibrosis (R).

 Further research has revealed taurine supplementation acts by enhancing the activity of the enzyme called 7α-hydroxylase in the body.
 This enzyme is responsible for the conversion of cholesterol into bile acids ((R, R).

-A clinical trial performed on patients with short bowel syndrome has shown that intake of cholylsarcosine (2 g/meal) significantly improved fat absorption activity of the large intestine, thereby decreased steatorrhea and diarrhea in these patients (R).
+A clinical trial performed on patients with short bowel syndrome indicated that intake of cholylsarcosine (2 g/meal) significantly improved fat absorption activity of the large intestine, thereby decreasing steatorrhea and diarrhea in these patients (R).

-People after gallbladder removal suffer from a deficiency of bile acids.
+People who have had their gallbladder removed suffer from a deficiency of bile acids.

-Without the gallbladder, these patients are unable to control bile secretion to the intestine to properly regulate fats and fats soluble vitamins.
+Without the gallbladder, these patients are unable to control bile secretion to the intestine.

 The use of bile supplements is an effective way of dealing with these complications.
 The intake of bile supplements helps in the digestion of fats and further aid in the absorption of fat-soluble vitamins.